How To Clean Your Golf Clubs (And Have Them Stay Clean)

 Note that soaking clubs will not cause them to rust or stain.
 Certain chemicals, however, may have this impact, so if you buy a cleaning chemical for your clubs, be sure the packaging indicates that the product is indeed intended for golf clubs.

 And there you have it!
 A quick little guide to making sure your clubs stay in tip top shape.
 Implementing a good cleaning process might seem unnecessary and a bit of extra work, but trust me, having a clean set of clubs easily saves at least five or more strokes off every single round of golf.
 And hey, if you have a bad shot, it’s one less thing to blame!
+If you have any questions, please feel free to reach out to me through my Curated profile to chat with me directly.
 See you on the course!